akshell/docs/ref/ak/template/api.rst

 Node Objects
 ~~~~~~~~~~~~

-A compilation function could create node objects as:
+A compilation function can create node objects as:

 * a plain ``Object`` instance with a ``render`` property (arguments
   are passed through a closure)::